matt1795/practice/1_arrays-and-strings/2/work.md

 This function does not alter the original string (keeping it const) since it is common for classes to prohibit external alterations of their string (eg. std::string).

+### Correction

+In the above solution I use malloc to allocate memory.
+This was an oversight on my part, it passed the test, however it is very unusable because it will likely create a memory leak if the user of this function does not know to free the memory afterwards.
+What might work better is to either change the string in place, changing the function signature to void reverse(char *), or to allow the user to manage memory for the output.
+This would require simply describing the basic operation of the string, and letting them deal with things how they wish.